getpelican/pelican-plugins/Readme.rst

 Pelican Cite              Produces inline citations and a bibliography in articles and pages, using a BibTeX file.

+pelican_cjk               Improves the typesetting of generated HTML for Chinese, Japanese, and Korean content.

 Pelican Comment System    Allows you to add static comments to your articles

 pelican-ert               Allows you to add estimated reading time of an article